lfe/blog/src/_posts/2015-05-28-1008-creating-servers-with-the-gen_server-behaviour-ii.md

 ### Explicit Exports

 The next thing we need to fix from the last tutorial is the lazy use of ``(export all)``.
-It is much better to decalre exactly what you want exported for public use.
+It is much better to declare exactly what you want exported for public use.
 The explicit exporting of public functions is part of the (self-) documentation for your module.

 When opening your module in an editor, this is going to be less helpful: